josemlwdf/Lexi.Wiki/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please read our Contributing Guidelines to get started.
+Contribute to the App [here](https://discord.com/application-directory/1260208823310876765/store).

 ## 📝 License